DreymaR/BigBagKbdTrixPKL/Files/README.md

 * "Anti-madness tips" for PKL (by user Eraicos and me):
     - PKL using AHK v1.0: Script files need to be ANSI encoded.
 They don't support special letters well.
-        - EPKL using AHK v1.1-Unicode supports scripts in UTF-8 w/ BOM.
+        - EPKL using AHK v1.1-Unicode: Supports scripts in UTF-8 w/ BOM.
     - PKL .ini files may be UTF-8 encoded, with or without BOM.
 Source .ahk files should be UTF-8-BOM?
         - PKL: Don't use end-of-line comments in the .ini files.
 OK in layout.ini because of tab parsing.
-        - EPKL: End-of-line comments are now safe!
+        - EPKL: End-of-line comments are now safe.
-    - In layout.ini:
+    - In layout.ini, for old PKL:
-        - Old PKL: Always use tabs as separators in layout.ini, including between a VK code and 'VirtualKey'.
+        - Always use single tabs as separators in layout.ini, also between a VK code and 'VirtualKey'.
-        - The CapsLock key should have scan code 'CapsLock' instead of SC03A?
-Why?
+        - The CapsLock key should have scan code 'CapsLock' instead of SC03A, if using 'extend_key = CapsLock'.
+        - The Extend key should be mapped or it won't work, e.g., 'CapsLock = CAPITAL	VirtualKey'.
+        - EPKL changes all of the above: Any whitespace delimits, and Extend is mapped as 'Extend Modifier'.
     - In the Extend section:
-        - Don't use empty mappings in the Extend section.
+        - Don't have empty mappings in the Extend section.
 Comment these out.
         - By default {} is added to send keys by name.
 To escape these, use a prefix-entry or }‹any string›{.

-**Entry format info from Farkas' sample.ini layout file:** (Note that I now use '@' for 'dk' entries, etc)
+**Entry format info from Farkas' sample.ini layout file:** (Note that EPKL now uses '@' for 'dk' entries etc)
 ```
 Scan code =
 	Virtual key code (like in MS KLC)